vivian-dai/angstromCTF-2021-Writeup/README.md

 # angstromCTF-2021-Writeup

-Here's a CTF I solo-ed and wanted to write a writeup on since it's a few days long and I might as well prove I'm not completely incompetent.
+Here's a random CTF I participated in and wanted to write a writeup on since it's a few days long and I might as well prove I'm not completely incompetent.

 ## Problems